in-der-kothe/exactly-once-semantics/README.md

  - with `localhost:8080` the request go straight to the payment service.

 ## Setup the system
-Choose the appropriate command for you
+Choose the appropriate command for you:
 ```bash
 ./build-and-run-podman.sh
 ./build-and-run-docker-desktop.sh